0 minsPublished on 9/12/2024

 An image of the Pepe logo.

 Pepe is inspired by the popular internet meme character Pepe the Frog.
-The coin has relied on the Pepe meme’s widespread recognition to build a following and create a sense of community among its supporters.
+The PEPE coin has relied on the Pepe meme’s widespread recognition to build a following and create a sense of community among its supporters.

 dogwifhat (WIF)